 Class 2 NIC arise where a self-employed individual has income chargeable to tax as trading income, although there are certain exemptions which are considered below.
-Class 2 NIC are flat rate contributions which is a fixed weekly amount, payable at £3.05 for 2020/21.
+Class 2 NIC are flat rate contributions which is a fixed weekly amount, payable at £3.05 for 2021/22 and 2020/21.
 For the weekly rates prior to that tax year, see the GOV.UK website.

 Class 2 NIC give effective entry to the contributory benefits system, including the state retirement pension.

 Class 2 contributions are payable by individuals aged between 16 and the state pension age.
 The age at which individuals are entitled to a state pension is gradually increasing.

 For men born before 6 December 1953, the pensionable age is 65 years.
 For those born after this date, the pensionable age increases in tranches, reaching 68 years for those born after 6 April 1978.

 For women born after 6 April 1950, the pensionable age increases gradually from 60 years until it reaches 65 years for those born between 6 November 1953 and 5 December 1953.
 From then on, the pensionable age for a woman is aligned to that of a man and so will eventually reach 68 years for those born after 6 April 1978.

 There is a state pension age calculator on the GOV.UK website.